Police say man ran from Orangevale crash that killed 1, injured 3

 A memorial for Tousey was made at the site of the crash and Tousey's mother and sisters stopped by Monday to pay their respects.

-Cole and Laura Miller helped organize a fundraiser for Tousey's family.
+Cole and Laura Miller spoke with FOX40 Monday on behalf of Tousey's family.

 “He was like the Energizer bunny, someone who was always full of energy and life,” said Cole Miller.
 "He was a good human being."